-The Site Team will consist of two (2) members, the USGIF Vice President of Academic Affairs and one (1) GEOINT subject matter expert (SME).
+The Site Team will generally consist of two (2) members, the USGIF Director of Education and Professional Development, and one (1) GEOINT subject matter expert (SME).
 The site visit will take place over two days with all expenses to be paid by the institution/program seeking accreditation.